Blotch3D/Blotch3D/readme.md

 demonstrate how to use several such custom shaders.

 The custom compiled shader files for DirectX and OpenGL are in the src/Content/Effects folder.
+(If you are using the NuGet package, these files will appear under in the output folder after the first time you run your app.)
 See below for compiling for different platforms.
-To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder---you might add a link to it in your project and set its build properties so it is copied to the output folder when your project builds.
+To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder if it's not already there---you might add a link to it in your project and set its build properties so it is copied to the output folder when your project builds.

 When your program runs, it specifies that file name in the BlBasicEffect constructor (or you can manage the bytes from the file, yourself, and